-ART 4506 Business Practice for Interior Designers 0/6/3
+ART 4506 Business Practice for Interior Designers 0/6/3 Prerequisite: ART 4503 with a minimum grade of C

 An introduction to interior design administrative systems, scopes of services, specifications procedures, contract documents, economic/contractual obligations and professional ethics for Interior Designers.
 Preparation for job interviews such as portfolio, resume and business card will be covered in this course.